trinsic-id/v2-sdk/docs/reference/services/account-service.md

     ```

 ### Unprotect Account Profile
-Unprotects the specified account profile unblinding its token using oberon.
-It is not possible to execute this call using the CLI, and the parameters that you must
+Unprotects the specified account profile using the given code.
+It is not possible to execute this call using the CLI.

-provide are evidenced in the code snippets below.
-Keep in mind, that if this account was signed in using protection, you must provide the code you received in the
+The profile must have been previously protected using the same code that is being used to unprotect it.
+Profiles can be protected using any arbitrary code via the [Protect](#protect-account-profile) method.

-email or SMS as the `securityCode` argument.
+Most commonly, this method is used on a protected profile received from the [Sign In](#sign-in) method.
+The code to unprotect it will have been sent to the account owner via email or SMS.

 === "TypeScript"
     ```typescript